papermashea/ml-2020/jupyter/_thirdProject/readMe.md

 - worked on minimizing variables to clarify clusters

 ## Methods
 In this iteration, I chose to proceed by clustering acccording to value, hue, texture, and spacial dimension.
+I proceeded with 10 clusters as the plots showed a smaller difference in size of clusters across these than in other breakdown; although 8 clusters was similar in cluster balance, I went with 10 because the smaller clusters seemed like less of an outlier when there were a few more smaller groups.

 Looking at these variables provided a lot of insight into characteristics like depth and form of the works.
 I went pretty abstract in describing these clusters, please understand that I was having a great time with it.

 # Iteration 1 Cluster Analysis